lepond/lepond.github.io/_posts/2015-05-15-angular-columnizing-ngrepeat.md

 tags: angular, javascript
 ---

-Up-Close With Angular: Columnizing items in an ngRepeat

 On one of my current projects, I recently ran into the following problem in Angular:

 I have an array of data that I need to inject into the DOM in two columns, very similar to the way AirBnB does here: